 So as you scale, as you grow, and as you add a more upmarket sales team, you may go less transparent.
 At the potential cost of some friction in the sales process, especially for smaller and mid-market deals.
 (Big customers will always expect to negotiate pricing, so adding transparency there in the end provides fairly few benefits).

-But 9.5 times out of 10, at least start with transparent, published pricing.
+So 9.5 times out of 10, at least start with transparent, published pricing.
+Start there at first.
 It takes one less piece of friction out of your sales process.
 In the early days, the last thing you need is more friction.

 A bit more here: The Confounding Logic of Discounting – SaaStr